koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 Finally Bill asks John whether they have tested the change before applying it to which he gets the response

 > No, we could not test the change.
-There’s no test environment.
+There's no test environment.

 After hanging up, Patty repeats her point